grahamwhaley/DSPham/README.md

 That should give you the correct setup and libraries to build and program the project.
 The most common mistake I make is to not set up the correct 'USB Type' for the Teensy audio shield support, which tends to end in errors such as `Audio.h not found` etc.

+If you are developing/improving/testing new features, then the ability to feed audio via the USB port is very useful, allowing you to develop without needing a rig wired up or running, and allowing you to feed the same audio time and again to make comparisions easier.

 ## Birdies!